robonoff/Cloud-Computing-2023-2024/Basic/README.md

 # Cloud Basic - Storage System Deployment w/ Docker

-This folder drafts the required steps for deploying a cloud storage system using Docker.
+This directory drafts the required steps for deploying a cloud storage system using Docker.
 It exploits features from MySQL for the database, Nextcloud for the file storage and Locust for the load testing and benchmarking.

 ## Prerequisites